ACCIDDA/GeoPops/README.md

 # j.SynthPop()                  # School/workplace assignment and network generation
 # j.Export()                    # Export to csv format
 ```
-The `ForStarsim()` classes has nested classses which can be passed into a Starsim simulation to run a model on your GeoPops popopulation.
+The `ForStarsim()` classes has nested classes which can be passed into a Starsim simulation to run a model on your GeoPops popopulation.
 ```
-geopops.ForStarsim.People()             # Creates a Starsim People object geopops.ForStarsim.GPNetwork()          # Creates a Starsim Network object geopops.ForStarsim.SubgroupTracking()   # Creates a Starsim Analyzer object for demographic or geographic subgroup tracking
+geopops.ForStarsim.People()             # Returns a Starsim People object geopops.ForStarsim.GPNetwork()          # Returns a Starsim Network object geopops.ForStarsim.SubgroupTracking()   # Returns a Starsim Analyzer object for demographic or geographic subgroup tracking
 ```
 ## Tutorials
-See tutorials/MIDAS for more detailed usage as well as a Notebook tutorial.
+See tutorials/MIDAS for more detailed usage in a Notebook tutorial.